Melasma: Diagnosis and treatment

 Tretinoin and corticosteroids: To enhance skin lightening, your dermatologist may prescribe a second medicine.
 This medicine may be tretinoin or a corticosteroid.
 Sometimes a medicine contains three medicines (hydroquinone, tretinoin, and a corticosteroid) in one cream.
 This is often called a triple cream.

-Other topical (applied to the skin) medicines: Your dermatologist may prescribe azelaic acid or kojic acid to help lighten melasma.
+Other topical (applied to the skin) medicines: Your dermatologist may prescribe azelaic acid or kojic acid to help reduce melasma.

 Procedures: If medicine you apply to your skin does not get rid of your melasma, a procedure may succeed.
 Procedures for melasma include a chemical peel, microdermabrasion, dermabrasion, laser treatment, or a light-based procedure.
 Only a dermatologist should perform these procedures.